Malga-Vision/FBD-Dataset/README.md

 - `Stains are areas with localized color variations on surfaces, often caused by natural materials or foreign substances.`
 - `Cracks appear as linear breaks in solid surfaces, signaling possible structural weaknesses.`
 - `Spalling involves the detachment of surface layers, ranging from small cracks to full detachment.`
-- `Vegetation includes biological growth, such as herbaceous plants, shrubs, or trees, which can affect both structural integrity and environmental health.`
+- `Vegetation includes biological growth, such as herbaceous plants, shrubs, or trees, which can affect both structural integrity and environmental health.

+This dataset has been used in a study to develop a deep learning pipeline focused on the automatic classification of building facade defects.
+The pipeline employs an ensemble of deep neural networks to improve classification accuracy and robustness across different defect types.

 Table 1 shows the number of images per class in the training and test sets.
 Fig. 1 shows an image per class in the FBD dataset.